-As has been reported Light et al. [11], the number of repeated answer instances (within a single document or multiple documents each containing the answer once) directly impacts the end-to-end performance of a QA system.
-This is partly due to the fact that the IR engine is more likely to find a relevant document, and also because there may be multiple different contexts within which an answer occurs.
-Multiple contexts give the parser's grammars a better chance of getting at least one of them to parse in a way that is beneficial to the rest of the system.
+As has been reported in Light et al. [11], the number of answer instances to a given question in the document collection (within a single document or multiple documents each containing the answer once) directly effects the end-to-end performance of a QA system.
+This is partly due to the fact that the IR engine is more likely to find a relevant document, and also because the answers are likely to occur in different contexts, giving the parser a better chance of analysing at least one of them in a way that is beneficial to the rest of the system.

 To this end it was decided to attempt to boost the knowledge available to our system, not as may be expected, by returning more documents at the initial IR step, but by using two different text collections.
 The second text collection that was chosen was the World Wide Web.
 A document collection for a single question is constructed from the snippets displayed on the Google results page for the top ten documents returned by Google.
-These snippets are certainly not full documents, and are rarely full sentences but this is not a problem as the bottom-up chart parser we employ is not constrained to only returning a full sentence or a complex phrase.
+These snippets are certainly not full documents, and are rarely full sentences but this is not a problem as the bottom-up chart parser we employ is not constrained to only selecting full sentence or complex phrase categories.
 This method of using just the snippets has been shown to be successful in [2], although they used the snippets from the first one thousand documents rather than the first ten.

 The QA system is run against both text collections and then the results are merged together.
-The end result must be an answer which references a document in the TREC collection so the process of merging is as follows: for each answer returned from the Google corpus (both the list of high scoring answers and the list of rejected answers), if an answer exists from a document in the TREC corpus which is semantically equivalent, then merge by keeping the highest score etc., but the reference to the TREC document (other answers found using Google are simply discarded).
+The end result must be an answer which references a document in the TREC collection so the process of merging is as follows: for each answer returned from the Google corpus, if an answer exists from a document in the TREC corpus which is semantically equivalent, then merge by keeping the highest score etc., but the reference to the TREC document (other answers found using Google are simply discarded).